Check out my healthy Thanksgiving recipes!

 Mashed cauliflower is delicious, and surprisingly similar in texture and flavor to mashed potatoes, making it an ideal low-carb substitute.
 Loading the mashed cauliflower with bacon and cheese makes it even better, of course. 🙂 Unlike mashed potatoes, mashed cauliflower can be made in advance and reheated, which is definitely an advantage.

 Mashed pumpkin has a creamy texture and delicate flavor.
 It’s a delicious, healthier alternative to mashed potatoes or mashed sweet potatoes.

 A super flavorful sausage stuffing that proves once and for all that your Thanksgiving stuffing does not need bread to taste amazing!

-These baked brussels sprouts are coated in olive oil and seasonings, then baked in a hot oven until crisp and caramelized.
+These roasted brussels sprouts are seasoned with melted butter, garlic and Parmesan, then baked in a hot oven until crisp and caramelized.
 Beware – they are addictive!

 Deliciously cheesy broccoli casserole.
 I started making it because one of the kiddos consistently refused broccoli.
 This broccoli casserole took care of that problem, and I’ve been making it regularly ever since.